 Today, in most cases, the main assets are the data files.
 Hence protecting executables doesn't really help much.
 You need to alter the data files, and this is called encryption.

-A complication here is that titles today are made by standardized tools such as Adobe AIR that won't easily accept encrypted data files.
+A complication here is that titles today often are made by standardized tools that won't easily accept encrypted data files.
 You need to find a provider that can handle the way your data files are put together.Q: What kind of protection?

 If you use a simple code or password, you can be sure users will spread it around.

 You can lock the files and give the user a key of some sort.
 This key must be difficult or impossible to copy.
 It can be a particular disc (CD/DVD) or USB-stick, or the user's own PC or network (web-authorization).
 A physical key is always nice, and it can be easily moved to another computer.
-Web authorization requires that the computer has online access, though another online computer can be used or a QR-code can be used to authorize via a Smartphone.Q: Will these restrictions affect legal owners?
+Web authorization requires that the computer has online access during installation, but with our systems another online computer can be used, or a QR-code can be used to authorize via a Smartphone.Q: Will these restrictions affect legal owners?

 You have to make sure that legal owners are not taken hostage due to malfunctioning protection software.
 And that normal user activity such as back-ups and upgrades will stay functional.
 Legal users can understand the need for piracy protection, but only if this doesn’t cause trouble.
 Actually paying clients are NOT happy to see free riders; they will feel they are paying for them.

 Support is important, and you want a protection provider that reacts fast - and is present when needed later on.
 We have a built-in web-based AutoSupport feature where end-user support is handled directly by us, quickly and efficiently.Q: Which platforms can be covered?